Harriet (tortoise): In popular culture

 Harriet's story was told in Robin Stewart's book Darwin's Tortoise: The Amazing True Story of Harriet, the World's Oldest Living Creature.
 She appears as one of the protagonists in the Curious Science Quest series of children's time-travel adventures co-written by Julia Golding which explore the history of science.
+Saturday Night Live's "Emma Stone/Noah Kahan" (2023) episode included a skit titled "Question Quest", in which Harriet was the answer to the question, "What do Charles Darwin and Steve Irwin have in common?".